-The Harris-Bigelow Trophy is awarded to the Fourth Year cadet who has displayed the best combination of academic and athletic ability throughout the entire course of study at RMCC.
+The Harris-Bigelow Trophy is awarded to the Fourth Year cadet who has displayed the best combination of academic and athletic ability throughout the entire course of study at RMC of Canada.
 This trophy was given for annual competition by the Class of 1932 in memory of their classmates, No. 2039 T.W.E.
 Harris and No. 2021 J.G.
 Bigelow.
 (Spring)

-The Toronto Branch RMCC Club Prize
+The Toronto Branch RMC of Canada Club Prize

-The Toronto Branch RMCC Club Prize is awarded to the Fourth Year ROTP/RETP cadet who obtains the highest combined marks in Drill and Physical Education during the entire course of study at RMCC .
+The Toronto Branch RMC of Canada Club Prize is awarded to the Fourth Year ROTP/RETP cadet who obtains the highest combined marks in Drill and Physical Education during the entire course of study at RMC of Canada.
 (Spring)